Melanna7/Quantum_Ising_model_1D/README.rst

 - ``Plots_and_fit``:

   All produced plots are stored in this folder.
-Here we can find the plots of the energy gaps and the istograms of the level spacing statistics.
+Here we can find the plots of the energy gaps and the histograms of the level spacing statistics.

 - ``Tests``: